abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 Term elimination
 ---

-Wait, there are also elimination rules, I always forget elimination rules.
+Wait, there are also elimination rule, I always forget elimination rules.
 Here it is:

 $$
 \begin{aligned}